 complex underlying structure and resonances.
 The public discoverered the sound by accident or by

+following a map available from local shops and kiosks.
 Curated by Nyla van Ingen and Myriam Laplante, photos by Serafino Amato.

 A thin laser-beam travels above head height across a gallery space and strikes a speaker mounted on